oneapi-src/oneDAL/README.md

 - [API](#api)

-## Preview Features
+## Technical Preview Features

-Preview features are introduced to gain early feedback from developers.
+Technical preview features are introduced to gain early feedback from developers.
 A preview feature is subject to change in the future releases.
 Using a preview feature in a production code base is therefore strongly discouraged.
 The only preview feature at the moment is `MultiNodeBatch` for K-Means, a stepless distributed algorithm based on oneCCL.

 ## oneDAL and Intel(R) DAAL